The History of Jenkinson's Boardwalk

 In 1998, Jenkinson’s turned back the clock with the addition of a fun house.
 At one time nearly every amusement park had a fun house where visitors would encounter a variety of tricks and obstacles, but by the 1990’s, they had pretty much disappeared.
 Located along the boardwalk near the Pavilion, the 4,000 square foot, two-story Fun House was designed by Jack Rouse Associates of Cincinnati.
 Among the features were mazes, “shrinking” rooms, a rotating tunnel, trick mirrors, air blasts, sound effects, black lights, moving floors and a slide.
 The Fun House anchored a larger multi-year renovation of much of Jenkinson’s Boardwalk that included a new bathhouse, the Sweet Shop, the Boardwalk Bar and Grill and Joey Tomatoes Pizza.
 The Fun House continues to evolve each year with changes to the themes of its rooms which provides new obstacles to test even its most loyal of fans.

 Today, Jenkinson's Boardwalk remains one of the premier New Jersey shore destination stops.
 To keep up with the ever-changing trends and demands within the amusement and hospitality industry, Jenkinson's Boardwalk has adopted with the times.
-Whether it be switching from a traditional ticket system to a boardwalk wide cashless Emusement system, to bringing in attractions such as the Adventure Lookout Ropes Course, or the 7D Dark Ride, to renovating and adding new exhibits to our famous Aquarium, we are always looking for new and innovative ways to enhance our customer experience.
+Whether it be switching from a traditional ticket system to a boardwalk wide cashless Emusement system, to bringing in attractions such as the Adventure Lookout Ropes Course to renovating and adding new exhibits to our famous Aquarium, we are always looking for new and innovative ways to enhance our customer experience.